KEITH-B-HUB/Map-IBD-Control-Questionnaire/README.md

-A simple world map showing sites using the IBD-Control Questionnaire
+A simpler world map showing sites using the IBD-Control Questionnaire